 What matters however, is living continually knowing that I am loved and spectacular.

-She is trying to objectify life.
-She is avoiding subjectivity.
+They all say: she is trying to objectify life; she is avoiding subjectivity.

 The beauty is in interpretation!